jtang6031/siads-699-sentiment-analysis-sp500/README.md

 the publication time of every same-day economic input, and its portfolio code rebalances daily while reporting turnover of 2.00.
 The signal was not available at the prior close, when the measured overnight period began.
 Several related model versions were also tried, so the reported t-scores need a test that accounts for repeated comparisons and nearby trading days.
-V5 identifies a timing question worth retesting with valid inputs and a design that uses only information available before the return begins; it does not show that news caused returns or that the strategy was tradeable.
+The model identifies a timing question worth retesting with valid inputs and a design that uses only information available before the return begins; it does not show that news caused returns or that the strategy was tradeable.

 Sources: [`outputs/v5_autoformer_daily_metrics.csv`](outputs/v5_autoformer_daily_metrics.csv) and
 [`outputs/v5_autoformer_delayed_outcome_metrics.csv`](outputs/v5_autoformer_delayed_outcome_metrics.csv).
 These aggregate files preserve the executed values without licensed text.
-The exploratory V5 source notebook is outside the supported public reproduction path and must be sanitized or omitted before release because its saved cells contain licensed or sensitive material.

 ## What We Can Conclude